-1. Our ultrasonic power supplies are compatible or easily modifiable to drive almost any piezoelectric ultrasonic transducer presently used/known in High Power Ultrasonics Industry, operating between 15 and 100 kHz (or wider) (of course, modifications in critical and demanding cases should be made in our labs).
-The same generator can operate on any frequency between 15 and 100 KHz (digital software settings, easy frequency selection in any range, and easy frequency window selection in any range).
+1. Our ultrasonic power supplies are compatible or easily modifiable to drive almost any piezoelectric ultrasonic transducer presently used/known in High Power Ultrasonics Industry (of course, modifications in critical and demanding cases should be made in our labs).

 2. We have the largest and modifiable frequency-window controls (almost any frequency interval, compared to 1 until 2 kHz from competition).